arturomoncadatorres/arturomoncadatorres.github.io/_posts/2023-11-10-troubleshooting-deploying-documentation-using-mkdocs.md

 {%endhighlight%}

+As you can see, in line 25 we are providing the proper dependency to `mkdocstrings` by telling it to use the Python version.

 ## 4. `ERROR   -  mkdocstrings: No module named 'cool_package'`
 You might have your package installed in your local machine, but it is not installed in the created virtual environment.